SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Render an icon from the HubSpot icon library
 Parameters:
 - name(String) The icon name
 - icon_set(String) The icon set name.
-Currently defined sets: fontawesome-5 (see https://fontawesome.com/icons
+Currently defined sets: fontawesome-5 (see https://fontawesome.com/icons)
 - style(String) The icon style.
 Regular, solid, or light
 - format(String) The output format. svg or unicode
 - width(String) The output image width.
 For svg format only
 - height(String) The output image height.
 For svg format only
 - purpose(String) The role of the icon in its context.
 Either 'semantic' or 'decorative'
 - title(String) A descriptive title for the icon
+- fill(String) Sets the fill parameter on the SVG output

 ## ~if
 Outputs inner content if expression evaluates to true, otherwise evaluates any elif blocks, finally outputting content of any else block present